RobHameetman/RobHameetman/README.md

 ## Getting started

 💼 Frontend Platform Lead at [Vivid Seats](https://www.vividseats.com)
-⚒️ Built react-pacts, omiframe.js, and more
+⚒️ Built Shadow UI, react-pacts, and more
 💙 TypeScript and React are my fave
 📝 I have a [newsletter](https://blog.robhameetman.com) you should check out!
 💬 Ask me about anything [here](https://github.com/robhameetman/robhameetman/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen)